 Jacqueline Stone is honored to be co-founder and Artistic Director of TUTA.
-Her TUTA directing credits include the Chicago premiere and upcoming New York premiere (59E59 Theaters) of Adam Rapp's The Edge of Our Bodies, the world premiere of The Anyway Cabaret (an animal cabaret), and the U.S. premiere of The Silent Language.
+Her TUTA directing credits include the Chicago and New York premieres (59E59 Theaters) of Adam Rapp's The Edge of Our Bodies, the world premiere of The Anyway Cabaret (an animal cabaret), and the U.S. premiere of The Silent Language.
 Her TUTA performance credits include Fulton Street Sessions, Baal, The Wedding (1996, 2010, 2011), Uncle Vanya (2008, 2009), A Still Life In Color, The Birds, The Sweet Little Prince, Alice, and The Hour.

 In addition to TUTA, Stone is the Artistic Director of Emerald City Theatre Company, Chicago's largest professional theatre serving young audiences.
 ECT directing credits include the Chicago premiere of Ken Ludwig's 'Twas The Night Before Christmas (Broadway Playhouse), the Chicago premiere of The Snowy Day & Other Stories, the world premiere of Mother Goose's Garden, Junie B. Jones, Ramona Quimby, and the world premiere of Mo Willems' Don't Let the Pigeon Drive the Bus.

 Other Chicago directing credits include Chicago Dramatists, Broadway in Chicago, Piven Theatre, The Second City, Akvavit Theatre, Step Up Productions, 20% Theatre Company, You & Me Productions, and DCASE.

 Jacqueline is co-founder of Sirens, the longest running all-female improv group in the country.
 She has appeared and created over 200 original shows with them.